 Portrait by Louis Fratino in 2017 at Porsena, East Village

 Marcelo Gabriel Yáñez (b.
-San Juan, PR 1996)
+San Juan, PR, 1996)

-He is currently writing a book derived from his dissertation, The Disappearance of Landscape: Artists on Fire Island, 1937-1987.
-Part of the book chapter on Paul Thek in Oakleyville will be adapted into an exhibition at the Watermill Arts Center in 2026, organized with Noah Khoshbin.
+He is currently completing a book manuscript derived from his dissertation, “The Disappearance of Landscape: Artists on Fire Island.”
+Part of the research on Paul Thek in Oakleyville will be adapted into an exhibition at the Watermill Center (August 29, 2026–March 20, 2027), organized with Noah Khoshbin, and published into a small book by the Watermill Center and MATTE Editions, forthcoming September 2026.

 He was a 2024-2025 Smithsonian Institution Predoctoral Fellow at the Archives of American Art.